trggr/botsad/README.md

       p3))

 Step 6.
-All following blocks in article are very similar to each other.
-There's a signle logic for all of them.
-Function ELIM works as replace, only it loops through each block.
+The rest of the blocks are similar to each other, and we apply the same logic to all of them.
+Function ELIM works as replace, only it works on all blocks at once.

       p5  (-> p4
             (elim #"\s+" " ")